Data-Driven Deep Learning Based Hybrid Beamforming for Aerial Massive MIMO-OFDM Systems with Implicit CSI: Numerical Results

 In this case, the number of feedback bits is limited.
 Specifically, each terrestrial user first utilizes the conventional SW-OMP-based channel estimator to estimate the sparse channel parameters, which are then quantized according to the Lloyd max algorithm \cite{lloyd}.
 Assume the channel between each terrestrial user and the aerial BS to have $L_p$ dominated paths, the parameters required to be fed back are $\left\{ \Re({ \alpha}_{l,k}),\Im({ \alpha}_{l,k},) ,\theta_{l,k},\phi_{l,k},\tau_{l,k}\right\}$ for $1\leq l \leq L_p$, i.e., $5L_p$ parameters.
 We evenly allocate the total feedback bits to each parameter and utilize Lloyd max algorithm for quantization.
 According to the quantized parameters, the aerial BS reconstructs the CSI for performing hybrid beamforming.

-{ \subsubsection{DL-based schemes \cite{E2EHB,E2EHB2} \footnote{ {DL-based schemes \cite{E2EHB,E2EHB2} are originally designed for narrowband TDD massive MIMO systems, but we can extend them to broadband TDD massive MIMO-OFDM systems by summing the loss functions associated with all subcarriers.
-These two schemes divide CSI acquisition and beamforming into digital and analog stages, so we take the sum of the pilot overheads of these two stages as the total pilot overhead.
-Besides, since \cite{E2EHB2} considers the quantization of the PSs' phase values, we will use it as a baseline method in TDD scenario with low-resolution PSs. }}} In this case, the BS uses DL-based schemes \cite{E2EHB,E2EHB2} to perform hybrid beamforming according to the received pilot signals. }
+{ \subsubsection{DL-based schemes \cite{E2EHB2,E2EHB4} \footnote{ {DL-based scheme \cite{E2EHB2} are originally designed for narrowband TDD massive MIMO systems, but we can extend it to broadband TDD massive MIMO-OFDM systems by summing the loss functions associated with all subcarriers.
+Besides, DL-based schemes \cite{E2EHB2,E2EHB4} divide CSI acquisition and beamforming into digital and analog stages, so we take the sum of the pilot overheads of these two stages as the total pilot overhead.
+Besides, since \cite{E2EHB2} considers the quantization of the PSs' phase values, we will use it as a baseline method in TDD scenario with low-resolution PSs. }}} In this case, the BS uses DL-based schemes \cite{E2EHB2,E2EHB4} to perform hybrid beamforming according to the received pilot signals. }